YashAnand1/Application-File-Retrieval/README.md

 ## Retrieved Files

+The Log, Binary, Configuration and Data paths that I was able to retrieve using these tools have been presented below for reference.

 | S. No | Listening Service | Package Name | Binary File/Directory | Configuration File/Directory | Log File/Directory | Data File/Directory |
 |-------|-------------------|--------------|-----------------------|------------------------------|--------------------|---------------------|
 | 1     | init              | systemd-sysv | /sbin/init            | N/A                          | /var/log/syslog    | N/A                 |